baker-laboratory/ipd/docs/tutorials/contact_matrix.rst

    Illustration of data 2D with pink region to be "summed" and 2D cumulative sum array from which four points are needed to computs the "sum:" ``sum = CSUM[ub1,ub2] (red point) + CSUM[lb1,lb2] (green point) - CUSM[ub1,lb2] (blue point) - CSUM[lb1,lb2] (blue point``.

-The method :py:meth:`ContactMatrixStack.fragment_contact` uses this idea to compute the total contacts of all pairs of fragments of a given length using a 2D partialsum array.
+The method :py:meth:`ContactBlockMatrix.fragment_contact` uses this idea to compute the total contacts of all pairs of fragments of a given length using a 2D partialsum array.
 The stride parameter allows for computing only evey Nth value.
 Note, even on large inputs, this function is fast enough to compute every fragment pair, so stride is mainly useful as simple way to reduce redundancy.